 This industry is definitely focused on technical knowledge and credentials, as it should be.
 But, just as important is understanding that our team is driven by passion, and I’m proud to communicate that as our brand and our value.
 KGEI’s marketing ideas do not come out of thin air; they are related to experiences and solutions encountered in our everyday work lives.
 That is where the collaboration between the design team and the marketing team is imperative.

 Similar to most building owners, I do not have a technical background, so I must ask questions about projects in order to understand exactly what our design entailed.
 What were the owner’s expectations?
 Why did we choose a particular system?
 What are the energy savings for the building?
-Is the building LEED certified?
+Is the building LEED-certified?
 Were there issues related to the building envelope?
 How did we provide value to the client?
 How does this building benefit our community?
 A thorough understanding of the project allows me to convey its significance and our brand to our clients.

 KGEI’s purpose-driven brand – to be the best comprehensive engineering firm in the region – shows through a collection of images and ideas representing our organization.
 We strive to provide value to our clients.
 Our logo, a K and G intertwined, communicates our emphasis on teamwork, both internally, in how we are organized, and externally, in how we communicate with our clients.
-The word engineers is at the base of our logo, because we understand that engineering is the solid foundation for our projects, but not the focus.
-The logo is strong, clean and well-designed, all characteristics of how we approach our work.
+The word engineers are at the base of our logo because we understand that engineering is the solid foundation for our projects, but not the focus.
+The logo is strong, clean, and well-designed, all characteristics of how we approach our work.
 We influence our brand through consistency in our engineering as well as our marketing.

 It may be virtually impossible for any consulting firm to differentiate on brand alone, but there is no doubt that the way our firm presents and communicates is critical to how our clients perceive our value.
 I believe wholeheartedly in the competence of our engineers and am proud to showcase the projects that are living proof of just how crucial our team members are to the overall success of a building, the impact that building has on the local community, and the marketing initiatives that follow.
 The engineers are the “brains” behind the content and project experience we possess.